Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

-Offering the highest fixed deposit rates around at up to 1.3% p.a.
+DBS offers a decent fixed deposit rate of up to 1.3% p.a.
 However, only those with an existing fixed deposit with DBS/POSB can enjoy these higher rates as tenures of nine months and above are only applicable to rollover of existing placements with the same tenure.

 |Minimum deposit amount||S$30,000||S$30,000|

-HSBC is currently offering a promotional fixed deposit rate of 0.4% p.a., for a fixed deposit with a 9-month tenure.
-This requires a high minimum deposit amount of S$30,000.
-On top of that, you’ll also get to enjoy a preferential rate of up to 16.88% p.a. from now till 30 September 2021 on your 3-month time deposit when you buy an insurance.
+HSBC is currently offering a promotional fixed deposit rate of 2.5% p.a. and 2.2% p.a., for a fixed deposit with a 12-month and 7-month tenure respectively, valid till 31 August 2022.
+On top of that, you’ll also get to enjoy a preferential rate of up to 10.88% p.a. from now till 30 September 2022 on your 3-month time deposit when you buy an insurance plan.

 |Tenure||12 months||9 months|

 ICBC offers the lowest minimum deposit requirements for their fixed deposits, at just S$500.
 By applying online via e-banking, you can receive 2.35% p.a. for a fixed deposit with a 1-year tenure.
 For a shorter tenure of 9 months, you’ll enjoy 2.10% p.a.
 This promotion is available from now till further notice.

 With ICBC, 12 months is the longest tenure they have to offer.
 Upon renewal of your fixed deposit when it reaches the end of the tenure, the prevailing e-banking promotional rate for fixed deposits will automatically apply.